 Treatment of acidemia with sodium bicarbonate (NaHCO3) is clearly indicated only in certain circumstances and is probably deleterious in others.
 When metabolic acidosis results from loss of HCO3− or accumulation of inorganic acids (ie, normal anion gap acidosis), bicarbonate therapy is generally safe and appropriate.
 However, when acidosis results from organic acid accumulation (ie, high anion gap acidosis), bicarbonate therapy is controversial; it does not clearly decrease mortality in these conditions, and there are several possible risks.

-Despite these and other controversies, most experts still recommend giving bicarbonate IV for severe metabolic acidosis (pH < 7.0).
+Despite these and other controversies, most experts recommend giving bicarbonate IV for severe metabolic acidosis (pH < 7.0) primarily because of concerns about worsening cardiovascular instability at lower pH values.

 Treatment requires 2 calculations (same for both conventional and SI units).
 The first is the level to which HCO3− must be raised, calculated by the Kassirer-Bleich equation, using a target value for [H+] of 79 nEq/L (79 nmol/L), which corresponds to a pH of 7.10: